raspberrypilearning/web-center-text/en/step_1.md

 Some items are automatically centred because of the style for their element.

-You can use the `xcenter` and `ycenter` classes to center other elements horizontally and vertically.
+You can use the `xcenter` and `ycenter` classes to centre other elements horizontally and vertically.

 ![Three blocks.
 The first block has text centred horizontally, the second block has text centred vertically, and the third block has text centred horizontally and vertically.](images/center-text.png)